PdoubleU/js_chess_game_exercise_02_2021/README.md

 [Let's play a game](https://pdoubleu.github.io/js_chess_game_exercise_02_2021/)

-This old and very popular boardgame, with Indian and Persian origin, has changed over centuries.
+This old and very popular board game, with Indian and Persian origin, has changed over the centuries.
 Today we know moves as 'en passant' or pawn's 'promotions' - both weren't present in the past.
 The project allows two humans to play on the computer in a browser.
-This project is still in progress, however, you can play a game (for now the 'en passant' and detecting forbidden move when the king can be checked are unable).

-To do:
-    'en passant',
-    forbidden move for pieces if the move is uncovering the king, timer,
-    game history
+This project is finished besides one feature: 'check' detection for pieces that are covering king from the 'check'.
+This feature is not a problem to play a game, but it is present in all modern chess programs.
+And is helpful for players.

 ## Used technologies and approaches